kobiwolf19/Thesis/README.md

 # Thesis
 Thesis work coding
-These are codes written for my thesis work in R for statistical analysis.
+These are some scripts written for my thesis work in R for statistical analysis.